 Shahrzad Rafati, founder and CEO of BroadbandTV

-Why you should follow: Rafati is behind the largest multi-platform network in the world and was recognized as one of the 100 most creative people in business.
-She thought of the idea to help brands tackle the problem of piracy and turn it into a lucrative business opportunity.
+Why you should follow: Behind the largest multi-platform network in the world and recognized as one of the 100 most creative people in business.
+In 2018, Rafati was appointed to be Canada’s representative on the Business Women Leaders task force by Prime Minister Trudeau.

-Why you should follow: Following Tilt’s acquisition, Stockdale splits time between growth consulting and TEDx speeches.
+Why you should follow: Following Tilt’s acquisition by Airbnb, Stockdale launched growth marketing conlutancy Valkerie.
+Creator of wntta newsletter.
 Follow for more feminism in your timeline.

 Aisha Addo, founder of Power To Girls Foundation